This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 • If baking in batches, do not place new batches on a warm cookie sheet.
 This will cause the dough to spread.

-• If the dough seems powdery or isn’t holding together, it is not mixed enough.
-Continue mixing (for up to 5 minutes more), and the dough will hold together.
+If the dough seems powdery or isn’t holding together, it has not mixed long enough.
+Continue mixing with a paddle attachment (for up to 5 minutes more), and the dough will hold together.
 Image below.

 How to Decorate Sugar Cookies